 Android-powered devices outsell iOS-based ones; Google’s consistently unbeatable mobile phone operating system market share worldwide does not lie.

 Then again, a lot of individuals gravitate toward the iPhone because it can work seamlessly with other Apple products.
 Speed, intuitiveness, and support are some of the reasons why discerning techies tend to give iOS an excellent operating system rating.

 No, for the Korean tech titan finished 2019 as the world’s most successful smartphone vendor.

-The gap might widen sooner rather than later, as Apple’s smart phone market share and operating system stats are continuing to decrease in Western countries like the United Kingdom and Canada.
+The gap might widen sooner rather than later, as Apple’s smart phone market share and iOS usage stats are continuing to decrease in Western countries like the United Kingdom and Canada.

 What is the most popular mobile OS?

 Android is the undisputed mobile OS leader worldwide.